Polyhymno palinorsa

 Polyhymno palinorsa is a moth of the family Gelechiidae.
 It was described by English entomologist Edward Meyrick in 1909.
 It is found in Namibia and South Africa (Limpopo, Mpumalanga, Gauteng).

+Description

 The wingspan is about 13 mm.
 The forewings are dark fuscous with a moderate white median longitudinal streak from the base to the termen, becoming linear posteriorly.
 There is a fine white line immediately beneath the costa from near the base to the middle, then running obliquely into the median streak near the termen and there is a white sub-dorsal line from near the base almost to the tornus.
 A white line is found along the submedian fold posteriorly almost rising out of the median streak.
 There is also a white somewhat upwards-oblique streak lying between the posterior half of this and the median streak and an oblique white line from the costa about two-thirds to the apex of the median streak, the extremity greyish.
 A pale ochreous-yellowish streak runs from above the posterior portion of this to the apex.
 The hindwings are grey.